-4. Regarding Externships: A student is not permitted to receive academic credit for working for a field placement for which the student has worked previously, whether that work was for credit, for pay, or on a volunteer basis.
+4. A student is not permitted to receive academic credit for working for a field placement for which the student has worked previously, whether that work was for credit, for pay, or on a volunteer basis.

-Note to judicial interns: law clerks and other attorneys with less experience may supervise you as long as you have the opportunity to receive final approval and feedback on your work from the judge.
-Court coordinators and other non-lawyers should not be supervising a student’s work.
+6. Students must be engaged in substantive legal work (as opposed to administrative work or work that’s non-legal in nature) at their placement, and must be supervised by an attorney who’s been licensed for at least three years who works on the placement’s premises.
+(Judicial Externs: law clerks and other attorneys with less experience may supervise you so long as you have the opportunity to receive final approval and feedback on your work from the judge.
+Court coordinators and other non-lawyers should not be supervising a student’s work.)

-8. If a student is interested in a placement that’s not listed on the clinic website (at http://www.law.uh.edu/clinic), he/she should see Prof. Bonadero to determine whether the placement meets the criteria for credit.
+7. If a student is interested in a placement that’s not listed on the clinic website (at http://www.law.uh.edu/clinic), he/she should see Prof. Bonadero to determine whether the placement meets the criteria for credit.
 (Most judge’s chambers higher than the Justice of the Peace office and most government agencies generally meet the criteria; however, all placements are subject to Prof. Bonadero’s approval.
-It’s especially important to check with Prof. Bonadero concerning nonprofits.
+It’s especially important to check with Prof. Bonadero concerning nonprofits.)

 QUESTIONS?
 Email Prof. Bonadero at firstname.lastname@example.org